tspascoal-demo/demo-issueops/README.md

-# demo-issueops
+# Demo IssueOps

-This repo demonstrates an example using IssueOps
+This repository shows an example of how to use IssueOps based approach to orchestrate workflows.